Imagine, I ask you to volunteer for something. Would you help me?

 “People volunteer for these things,” you might be thinking.

-Well, the app has 2,000 volunteers, 55 VHOs, and 14 sponsors within 4 days of launch (the stats are of September 3).
+Well, this mobile app has 2,000 volunteers, 55 VHOs, and 14 sponsors within 4 days of launch (the stats are of September 3).
 It’s also making it easier for companies to volunteer at different places.
 They’re pretty impressed.

 Here’s what Chan Mun Wei, SDC’s divisional director of corporate planning division has to say about the app: